trendhim/aftership-sdk-go/README.md

 ## Introduction:

-[AfterShip](https://aftership.com) provides an API to Track & Notify of shipments from hundreds of couriers worldwide. aftership-sdk-go is a SDK to develop Apps using [AfterShip API v4](https://docs.aftership.com/api/4) in go-lang.
+[AfterShip](https://client.com) provides an API to Track & Notify of shipments from hundreds of couriers worldwide. aftership-sdk-go is a SDK to develop Apps using [AfterShip API v4](https://docs.client.com/api/4) in golang.
 All endpoints including couriers, tracking, last checkpoint and notification are supported.

-You will need to create an account at [AfterShip](https://aftership.com) and obtain an API key first to access AfterShip APIs using aftership-go SDK.
+You will need to create an account at [AfterShip](https://client.com) and obtain an API key first to access AfterShip APIs using aftership-go SDK.

 ## Installation